-The functional currency of our foreign subsidiaries is the U.S. dollar.
-All of our sales are denominated in U.S. dollars, and therefore our net revenue is not currently subject to foreign currency risk.
-Our operating expenses are primarily denominated in the currencies of the countries in which our operations are located, which are primarily in the U.S., the Philippines, Russia, and the U.K. Our consolidated results of operations and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates and may be adversely affected in the future due to changes in foreign exchange rates.
+Our operating expenses are generally denominated in the currencies of the countries in which our operations are located except for Russia.
+Compensation of our employees in Russia is primarily denominated in the U.S. dollar.
+Our consolidated results of operations and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates and may be adversely affected in the future due to changes in foreign exchange rates.
 To date, we have not entered into any hedging arrangements with respect to foreign currency risk or other derivative financial instruments.
-During the three months ended March 31, 2015, the effect of a hypothetical 10% change in foreign currency exchange rates applicable to our business would have had a maximum impact of approximately \$0.1 million on our operating results.
+During the three and nine months ended September 30, 2015, the effect of a hypothetical 10% change in foreign currency exchange rates applicable to our business would have had a maximum impact of approximately \$0.1 million and \$0.4 million on our operating results.